 - ministry address and fax number to submit the completed form

 Disability Alliance BC has online help sheets that explain various benefits and programs for people with disabilities.
 See the PWD Application help sheet and the PPMB Benefit help sheet for help to fill out the application forms.
+Monthly disability assistance rates went up by $175 in April 2021.

 For more information about the PWD or PPMB designation, phone the ministry at 1-866-866-0800.